 The curriculum covers the use of new technologies and functions that affect how journalism, public relations, advertising, broadcast television and radio, Internet and print media professionals work on a daily basis.
 Students are encouraged to take what they have learned in the classroom and apply it to real-world situations such as working with non-profit organizations, campus events, and local businesses.

 All students must complete core courses while working towards a degree in Mass Communication.

 Students who are found guilty of misconduct at any university level, including but not limited to cheating or plagiarism, will not be allowed to remain in the major.

-The Department of Communication Research Laboratory is designed to simulate a living room environment.
-The lab is equipped with the latest in mobile eye-tracking technology, which is used by faculty and students to conduct studies on a variety of communication messages including advertisements, news broadcasts, and video content.
-Students and faculty work together to design, conduct, and write-up research studies for presentations at various conferences, as well as publications.
+Students and faculty work together to design, conduct and write up research studies for presentations at various conferences, as well as publications.
 Past work has been presented at the Georgia College annual undergraduate research conference, and the annual Georgia Communication Association conference.
 In addition, students who complete a research project are encouraged to submit their work to Georgia College’s undergraduate research journal, The Corinthian.